-Several of our MFA programs are cohort-based and start classes in the fall or fall/winter quarters.
-PhD students begin in the fall (with classes beginning in September) or winter (classes in January).
+Our MFA programs are cohort-based and start classes in the Fall quarter only.
+PhD students begin in the Fall (with classes beginning in September) or Winter (classes in January).
 Check your program admission page to see if it is cohort-based and consult DePaul’s

 academic calendar for important dates.

 Most graduate courses hold no more than 25 on-campus and 25 online students.
 Elective courses are typically smaller.

 Graduate Students at

 How many graduate students are in CDM?
 Are there many female or international students?

 - We currently have nearly 5,600 students of which 2,000 are graduate students and we enrolled more that 560 new graduate students in fall 2022.

 Women at CDM comprise approximately 41% of the graduate student body.

 - About a third of our graduate students come from outside the US.
 We currently have students from 25 different countries.
 The top 5 countries of origin for our international students are Saudi Arabia, China, India, Taiwan, and Thailand.

 What are the career outcomes for graduates of CDM programs?